August 20, 2020 | By Kevin Vela

 A recent IRS Internal Memorandum has ruled that DFS operators must pay federal excise taxes on entry fees, a viewpoint that, if enforced, could have widespread effects on the fantasy industry.
 Read More

 Kevin Vela is the managing partner at Vela Wood.
 He focuses his practice in the areas of venture financing, fund representation, M&A, and gaming law.
 In recent years, he has represented both startups and investors in hundreds of convertible instrument and equity financing transactions ranging from angel rounds through Series C rounds.
-Kevin has been selected as a Super Lawyer Rising Star five times, a Top Latino Lawyer three times, a Best Lawyer in Dallas by D Magazine twice, including most recently in 2020, and is a Texas Bar Foundation Fellow, an honor granted to 1/3 of 1% of Texas attorneys.
+Kevin has been selected as a Super Lawyer in 2021, a Super Lawyer Rising Star in 2014-2018, a Top Latino Lawyer three times, a Best Lawyer in Dallas by D Magazine twice, including most recently in 2020, and is a Texas Bar Foundation Fellow, an honor granted to 1/3 of 1% of Texas attorneys.
 Kevin speaks, reads, and writes fluent Spanish, and is able to provide bilingual representation on request.

 The mode by which the inevitable comes to pass is effort.